-Enter our twin flame: this awe-inspiring, wondrous person who completes us and whose mind, heart and consciousness seem to flow from the same fountain as ours.
-We recognise ourselves in their eyes; those eyes that we’ve looked upon so many times before in so many faces; like mirrors reflecting only our true self back to us.
+Enter our Twin Flame: this awe-inspiring, wondrous person who completes us and whose mind, heart and consciousness seem to flow from the same fountain as ours.
+We recognise ourselves in their eyes; those eyes that we’ve looked upon so many lifetimes in so many faces; like mirrors reflecting only our true self back to us.
 It is like friendship set on fire: an instant, deep resonance that consumes us with its fierce, relentless flame of truth, passion and unconditional love.
-They seem to match and understand us down to our deepest core and we simply KNOW that we are meant to be together.
+This person seems to match and understand us down to our deepest core and we simply KNOW that we are meant to be together.

-Unfortunately while the heightened experience of love for our twin flame is very real and the feelings are mutual, to come into permanent physical union with them is another ball game.
-Often at least one twin will be unprepared for the intensity of the connection, or simply unaware of what is being offered, and there may be issues with timing.
+Unfortunately while the heightened experience of love with our Twin Flame is very real and the feelings mutual, to come into permanent physical union with them is another ball game.
+Often at least one Twin will be unprepared for the intensity of the connection, or simply unaware of what is being offered, and there may be issues with timing.
 We find our dreams of romantic candlelit dinners and proposals at sunset crushed with the intense energies and complete ego annihilation involved which equate more to a test and a mission rather than anything to do with romance.

 Is this love that I’m feeling?

-After a brief reunion with my twin flame after 3 years of running, we both tried to define and make sense of what we felt – and didn’t feel – for each other by trying to fit our connection it into a pre-labeled box of friend, lover, future partner etc. Unfortunately translating the twin flame connection into earthly terms proves impossible since it will not fit any preconceived notions regarding love and ideal partners.
-What’s more, we find ourselves confused and thrown off track because the connection involves the totality of all human emotions including those of a friend, lover, parent, child, teacher, student & many more – and these can all be felt separately or together in endless combinations.
+After a brief reunion with my twin flame after 3 years of running, we both tried to define and make sense of what we felt – and didn’t feel – for each other by trying to fit our connection it into a pre-labeled box of friend, lover, future partner etc. Unfortunately translating the Twin Flame connection into earthly terms proves impossible since it will not fit any preconceived notions regarding love and ideal partners.
+What’s more, we find ourselves confused and thrown off track because the connection involves such a wide array of human emotions, including those of a friend, lover, parent, child, teacher, student & many more – and these can all be felt separately or together in endless combinations.
 We expect to feel giddy with excitement with butterflies in our stomachs but instead we feel the deep pride of a mother one moment, and the love of a sister for her dear brother the next, followed by an unmistakable sexual pull towards them.
 The breath and width of these emotions simply cannot be put into one neatly labelled box.